k10tetry/bottom-navigation-indicator/README.md

 # Bottom Navigation Indicator

-BottomNavigation Indicator is a simple andoird library for adding a smooth indicator animation above bottom navigation view.
+BottomNavigation Indicator is a simple android library for adding a smooth indicator animation above the bottom navigation view.

 ## Screenshot